 There is a correlation between love and belief.
-A person truly born of God loves like God loves.
-From 4:7 to 5:5, John weaves together the ideas of love, belief and righteousness.
+A person truly born of God loves as God loves.
+From 4:7 to 5:5, John weaves together the ideas of love, belief, and righteousness.
 We cannot separate these ideas from each other in the Christian faith.

 Divine love flows from the divine nature.

 Pure emotional love is superficial love; true love results in true knowledge.
 You must get to know a girl if you are going to love her properly.

 Many groups in evangelical circles today argue that we should put up with false doctrine by “loving one another.”
 This idea is love based on unadulterated emotionalism.
 Unadulterated emotional love without truth is the enemy of biblical love.
 Biblical love is based on truth.
 False doctrine obscures truth, erases truth.
 It is impossible for any believer to love with divine love as long as they are under a system of false doctrine.
 “True truth,” as Francis Schaeffer used to say, is what is most beneficial for our lives.

 Much of what we hear today about love is hot air.
 Some say, “Oh, how I love God,” but they know very little about God.
 That is maudlin sentimentality.
 It does not mean a thing to God.
 As we cannot love someone fully without knowing him so we cannot love God without knowing Him.
 They might as well say, “I love a king cobra.”